elastio/indexed_deflate/README.md

 Decompression is implemented with the pure-Rust [`miniz_oxide`](https://crates.io/crates/miniz_oxide).

-# Memory
+## Performance

-With the default configuration, the index file will be up to 3% of the size of the input file.
+With the default configuration, the index file stored on disk will be up to 3% of the size of the input file.
-Only a small map of file offsets is stored in RAM, roughly 0.003% of the size of the input file.
+Only a small map of file offsets is stored in RAM, roughly 0.003% of the size of the input.

-This minimises the startup cost when a process only wants to use a small part of the index.
+This minimises the startup cost when a process only wants to use a small part of the index: the total time to open, seek and start reading is only a few milliseconds, even if the input file is many GBs.

-# Usage
+## Usage

 An example implementing random access to `.tar.gz` files: